Unit 1: Foundations of Longevity Coaching¶

 Weeks 1-2: Evaluate all interventions, optimize what's working, increase intensity or complexity if appropriate, adjust or remove what isn't working, and ensure everything is sustainable long-term.

-Weeks 3-4: Create detailed multi-year roadmap (1-year, 3-year, 5-year vision), establish maintenance systems, and plan ongoing coaching structure: frequency of check-ins, reassessment schedule.
+Weeks 3-4: Create a detailed multi-year roadmap (1-year, 3-year, 5-year vision), establish maintenance systems, and plan ongoing coaching structure: frequency of check-ins, reassessment schedule.

 Example: For Sarah, Month 3 creates her Year 1 roadmap: maintain sleep and movement gains, add basic nutrition improvements (protein at meals), continue stress management, and her Year 2-3 roadmap focuses on optimizing biomarkers, adding strength training, and building a complete routine.

-Adapting the 3-Month Strategy
+Adapting the 3-Month Strategy¶

 For clients with existing health conditions: Coordinate with healthcare providers, prioritize interventions that support medical treatment, and be extra careful about scope.